jimbateson/jamesbateson.co.uk/src/articles/accessibility-for-content-editors.md

 The aim of this article is to look at ways we can better assist content editors in learning about and being aware of accessibility considerations when we hand over a product.

+## Education

 ## Why and how not just the doing

 One of the most valuable ways to pass on accessibility knowledge, habits and more importantly, the **why** of the importance of accessibility and the barriers it can create if not considered can be to involve people that will be editing content when reviewing, identifiying and fixing accessibility issues.

+A legacy client project that I worked on received an accessibility audit, it flagged many issues, some that we could remedy in the codebase and a result of some bad ARIA useage (that's another article).
+However, a large percentage of them, were from pages/templates that were populated with content via the CMS.